-Ruby Falls is a heavily trafficked out and back trail located near Chattanooga, TN that features a waterfall.
-The trail is primarily used for hiking.
+Ruby Falls is a 0.2 mile heavily trafficked out and back trail located near Chattanooga, Tennessee that features a waterfall.
+The trail is good for all skill levels and primarily used for hiking.

 The caverns had a pretty light show, but it was way over-priced and very crowded.

 Loved the falls - spectacular!
 The gardens and grounds were gorgeous.
 We really enjoyed our visit here.
 The trail was easy, peaceful.
 And the part of the trail where you choose to be daring and either shimmy through the extremely narrow opening between two large rocks in the path or be a wimp and just go around?
 Yeah, I just went on around.

 There was a long line/wait to get in.
 We had to park quite a distance away.
 But once we were inside, everyone seemed to spread out so it didn't seem quite as crowded.

 I highly recommend a visit to this awesome site!

 me and my kids had a blast. it was a lot of people. but worth it all the way.